polkadot-fellows/RFCs/text/0125-xcm-asset-metadata.md

 pub enum MetadataResponseData {
     /// The metadata key list to be reported
-    /// in response to the `KeyList` metadata query kind.
+    /// in response to the `KeySet` metadata query kind.
-    KeyList(MetadataKeys),
+    KeySet(MetadataKeySet),

     /// The values of the keys that were specified in the
     /// `Values` variant of the metadata query kind.